Add Static Files

 ...

 Notice that the promoted favicon files are now at the site root rather than inside the UI output directory.
-However, the static folder is still inside the UI output directory.
+However, the about folder is still inside the UI output directory.
 Let’s promote that one as well.

 You can identify all files in a folder using the wildcard * in the last path segment, such as folder/*.
 You can identify all files in a folder at any depth using the wildcard ** in the last path segment, such as folder/**.
 Matching a folder has no effect (e.g., folder).
 Wildcards never match hidden files.
 Hidden files must always be written using an exact path match.